ncatlab/nlab-content/pages/0/7/2/3/3270/content.md

 * (future) [Wall-crossing in Mathematics and Physics](http://www.math.uiuc.edu/wallcrossing), May 24-28, 2010,
 Department of Mathematics, University of Illinois at Urbana-Champaign

-* Description of seminar on stability conditions and Stokes factors in Bonn, [pdf](http://www.math.uni-bonn.de/people/compgeo/Hall.pdf)## References on wall crossing functors in representation theory
+* Description of seminar on stability conditions and Stokes factors in Bonn, [pdf](http://www.math.uni-bonn.de/people/compgeo/Hall.pdf)

 ## Literature